-But, if you are working out to improve your endurance or boost your strength or sculpt and build muscles, then you should definitely not be exercising in the morning.
-These exercises require a lot of energy, which your body does not possess the first thing in the morning.
+But, if you are working out to improve your endurance or boost your strength or sculpt and build muscles, then you should not be exercising in the morning.
+These exercises require a lot of energy, which your body does not possess a first thing in the morning.

-If you are a diabetic, or if your blood sugar levels fluctuate frequently, never workout on an empty stomach.
+If you have diabetes or if your blood sugar levels frequently fluctuate, never workout on an empty stomach.
 You can exercise in the morning, but remember to eat a small but healthy snack before you get going.

-Throughout the day you’ve had a meal and snacks.
-That means you have energy to spare and your body is high on cortisol and adrenaline.
+Throughout the day, you’ve had a meal and snacks.
+That means you have the energy to spare and your body is high on cortisol and adrenaline.
 Your body will be capable of going through the motions of the most rigorous exercises.
-So if you are strength training, of prepping yourself for a marathon or a trek, then this is the ideal time to exercise.
+So if you are strength training or prepping yourself for a marathon or a trek, then this is the ideal time to exercise.

-Moreover, an evening work out will help you distress.
-When you exercise, it triggers the secretion of happiness hormones such as endorphins and serotonin which relieve stress and prompt a feel-good factor.
+Moreover, an evening workout will help you with distress.
+When you exercise, it triggers the secretion of happiness hormones such as endorphins and serotonin, which relieve stress and prompt a feel-good factor.

 This may sound unappealing because after a tiring day working out will be the last thing on your mind.
 But working out after your dinner will relax all your aching muscles.
 It will help you vent all the extra energy.
 This means that you will be able to get a sound night’s sleep.
 On top of that, there are the usual benefits of losing weight and staying fit.

 Understand your body – its requirements and patterns.
-Based on that as well as a convenience should you decide which is the ideal time of the day for you to exercise.
+Based on that as well as convenience, should you decide when is the best time to exercise.